Request for Applications (RFA)

 - Access to Safe and Stable Housing

-RFAs must be submitted between October 16 2023, through November 10, 2023.
+Applications must be submitted between October 18, 2023, and November 17th, 2023.
 Grant awards will be announced on November 30, 2023.
-An RFA webinar will be hosted on October 27th from 9 a.m. to 10 a.m. via Zoom.
-Please register for this webinar at the following HERE.
+We will host a mandatory RFA webinar on October 27th from 9 a.m. to 10 a.m. via Zoom.
+Please register for this required webinar HERE.

 ACTIVITY DESCRIPTION & EXAMPLES